Knotworking/GPS-Info/README.md

 # GPS-Info
-My latest project to try out current architecture and android components.
+My latest project to try out current architecture and android components (as of 2019).
-I have only spent a few hours on it since getting back from Canada at the end of September, so is still an active project that I’m working on alongside the job search.
+I have only spent a few hours on it since getting back from Canada at the end of September, so is still awork in progress.

 ### Use Case
 My phone sometimes does this weird thing where it stops receiving GPS updates and can't connect to any satelittes.
 I thought I'd create a project to help diagnose the problem and perhaps fix it by resetting... something?
 Up until now the only fix I have is turning my phone on/off, but maybe there's a way to solve this programatically.